 Just about everyone is familiar with these lovely purple flowers.
 Lavender has many powerful properties, being antispasmodic, antidepressant, and carminative to name just a few.
 I like to use lavender in this tincture because it is relaxing and the lovely taste helps (a little) to overcome the highly bitter taste of the Valerian and Hops.

-How to Make an Insomnia Remedy that Works:
+How to Make a Sleeping Remedy that Works:

 Ingredients for Sleep Tincture: